kkohbrok/mls-implementation-considerations/draft-kohbrok-mls-implementation-considerations.md

 The security of a group hinges on every member having access to a good source of entropy.
-To make the protocol more robust in environments with only weak, intermitent (or even no) external sources of entropy, each MLS client MUST maintain a persistant `entropy_pool` value which is initialized to a uniform random octet string (e.g. using the operating system's Random Number Generator (RNG)) of length `KDF.Nh`, where `KDF` is the KDF supported by the client's
+To make the protocol more robust in environments with only weak, intermitent (or even no) external sources of entropy, each MLS client SHOULD maintain a persistant `entropy_pool` value which is initialized to a uniform random octet string (e.g. using the operating system's Random Number Generator (RNG)) of length `KDF.Nh`, where `KDF` is the KDF supported by the client's